borgesenioc/csv-format-of/README.md

 Copy code
 http://localhost:3000
 Deployment
 This project is deployed on Vercel.
-Follow these steps to deploy:
+To deploy it yourself:

-Link your GitHub repository to Vercel.
+Link your GitHub repository to Vercel by signing in at Vercel.
+Add your repository and select the correct settings (default settings should work).
-Configure the deployment settings (use the main branch).
+Deploy the main branch.
-Vercel will handle the deployment automatically.
+Once deployed, you can access your app at a URL like https://<your-project-name>.vercel.app.
 Project Structure
-index.html: The main HTML file for the app's structure. style.css: Optional CSS file for styling the app. script.js: JavaScript file for handling JSON parsing and CSV generation. vercel.json: Deployment configuration file for Vercel.
+index.html: The main HTML file for the app's structure. script.js: JavaScript file for handling JSON parsing and CSV generation. style.css: CSS file for styling the app.
 Contributing
 We welcome contributions!
 If you'd like to improve the project, follow these steps: